WoHao0708/miss-accountant/README.md

 A bot used for accounting and splitting bills in LINE groups.

-## Requirements
+## Skill

-This library requires Java 8 or later.
-Mysql 5.6 or later.
+Java 8 + Mysql 5.6 + Mybatis-plus

 ## New features

 Use the latest version of LIFF and let users log in from computers.
 Make the interface look like a web page.

+## Instructions

+Need to set web hook url and token in line bot.